platformsh/template-builder/templates/django2/files/README.md

 ## Customizations

-The following changes have been made relative to Drupal 8 as it is downloaded from Drupal.org.
+The following files have been added to a basic Django configuration.
 If using this project as a reference for your own existing project, replicate the changes below to your project.

 * The `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml` files have been added.
 These provide Platform.sh-specific configuration and are present in all projects on Platform.sh.
 You may customize them as you see fit.
 * The `.platform.template.yaml` file contains information needed by Platform.sh's project setup process for templates.
 It may be safely ignored or removed.